zizroc/villager/README.md

 ## Features
 - Extensible data output system (csv, excel sheets, sqlite)
 - Built in support for agents and resources
-- Easy to use date management
+- Easy to use time management

 ## Installing
 villager should be installed with [`devtools`](https://github.com/r-lib/devtools).